Contributing

 Updating Baseline and Reports

-Baseline and benchmark reports are committed automatically by the performance github workflow.
-However, these commits are not GPG-signed because your private key is not available to GitHub.
-Before merging a PR that updates the baseline or reports, you must manually sign and re-apply the commits using your local GPG key, as follows:
+When the nightly workflow detects baseline changes, it automatically opens a PR with the updated baseline and benchmark report.
+These commits are not GPG-signed because your private key is not available to GitHub.
+Before merging, you must manually sign and re-apply the commits using your local GPG key:

 git reset --soft $(git merge-base origin/main HEAD) # point to the common ancestor of main and your branch